grafana/agent/docs/sources/flow/tutorials/flow-by-example/logs-and-relabeling-basics/index.md

 {{% /admonition %}}

 {{% admonition type="warning" %}}
-There is a common "gotcha" when using metrics that start with `__` (double underscore).
-These labels are considered internal and will be dropped before relabeling rules from a `prometheus.relabel` component are applied.
+There is an issue commonly faced when relabeling and using labels that start with `__` (double underscore).
+These labels are considered internal and are dropped before relabeling rules from a `prometheus.relabel` component are applied.
 If you would like to keep or act on these kinds of labels, use a [discovery.relabel](https://grafana.com/docs/agent/<AGENT_VERSION>/flow/reference/components/discovery.relabel/) component.
 {{% /admonition %}}

 ## Send logs to Loki